Fury wins in stunning stoppage of Wilder in heavyweight tilt - WHIZ News

 Fury stalked Wilder almost from the opening bell, using his jab to control the early rounds.
 He won every round on the scorecard of the Associated Press and was in total command of the fight when it ended.

-Wilder briefly protested the stoppage, as a pro-Fury crowd at the MGM Grand hotel roared in delight.
+Wilder briefly protested the stoppage, as a pro-Fury crowd of 15,816 at the MGM Grand hotel roared in delight.
+The highly anticipated fight drew a heavyweight record $16.9 million gate and promoters believe it sold well on pay-per-view, too.

 “I wish my corner would have let me go out on my shield,’’ Wilder said.
 “He did what he did.
 There’s no excuses.’’